oracle/weblogic-deploy-tooling/documentation/4.0/content/release-notes/_index.md

           WebLogic Server 14.1.1 and newer.
 - #1636 - Fixed an issue with Update Domain and Deploy Applications Tools when using the `-remote` option that was causing a TODO message to be generated when there was nothing for the user to do.
+- #1638 - Fixed an issue with Update Domain and Deploy Applications Tools where the application specified a `PlanDir` and a `PlanPath` but the online deployment was ignoring the `PlanDir`, resulting in a file does not exist error when attempting to deploy the application.

 #### Known Issues
 - SSH support for the Update Domain Tool and Deploy Apps Tool do not work when using an archive file and the remote